 Yes.
 The Scheme is contributory and all participating in it must pay contributions.
-These take the form of a periodic contribution of 1.5% of pay less twice the current rate of State Pension (Contributory) plus a deduction of 1% of pensionable pay less twice the rate of State Pension (Contributory) at retirement or death in respect of each year of reckonable service for which contributions from pay have not been paid.
+These take the form of a periodic contribution of 1.5% of pay, plus a deduction of 1% of pensionable pay at retirement or death in respect of each year of reckonable service for which contributions from pay have not been paid.